 Get rid of things that don’t serve or support you and you’ll find your daily routine is simpler and easier.
 Less to do, less to think about and less on your plate.

-Creating a daily routine that supports you is about productivity and time management, but it’s also about management of your stuff and giving yourself less clutter to look after and more space and freedom instead.
+Creating a daily routine that supports you is about productivity habits and time management, but it’s also about management of your stuff and giving yourself less clutter to look after and more space and freedom instead.

 As our homes and our outer environments contribute to mental clutter, overwhelm and overstimulation, I encourage you to declutter your home as a powerful way of enabling you to create a daily routine that works for you.